 First things, first if you have not read Part 1 go back and do that by clicking here.
-Then, gather your build your own stereognostic kit like this one pictured below with items found around the clinic and home.
+Then, gather your build your own stereognosis kit like this one pictured below with items found around the clinic and home.

 Next, continue reading for the “how to” run through!

-HOW Perform Stereognosis Assessments?
+HOW to Perform a Stereognosis Test

 - Test A (Identification of a specific object that is placed in patient’s hand) and/or